7 Easy Web Content Personalization Strategies You Can Try Today

 3. Leverage User Data

-You probably have more data about your visitors than you realize: their location, what they've browsed, and what they've bought before.
+You probably collect data on your customers: their location, what they've browsed, and what they've bought before.
 This information is essential for personalization, so why not put it to good use?

 They're already interested in staying warm, so offering them additional options that fit that need is good service.